jveilleux/FarmFreshWeb/payment-methods-2.md

 **Active: **This field allows you to select whether this payment method will be currently visible and available.

-**Tags:** Using tag rules you can make certain payment methods available for specific cusotmers.
+**Tags:** Using tag rules you can make certain payment methods available for specific customers.
 See here for detail.

 **Provider: **There are four provider options.
 Select the one which is relevant to the payment method you are creating.